-The lunch for those who want to know more about Sylvania
+The class for those who want to know more about Sylvania

 Membership and even membership processes work differently from church to church.
-Discover Sylvania is the zero-pressure lunch we designed to let those interested in Sylvania learn what they would be getting into. ;)
+Discover Sylvania is class we designed to let those interested in Sylvania learn what they would be getting into. ;)

 What is Discover Sylvania?

 Discover Sylvania is a 6-week class plus a lunch that lets you get to know Sylvania (i.e., what we believe, what you should expect from us, what we should expect from you, and how you can get connected).

 Yes.
 Because the 6-week class happens during Sunday school, classes for all ages will be happening during that time.
 Of course, if you prefer, your children may attend the class with you.

 Anyone who is interested in membership.
 It’s called Discover Sylvania because it’s just a no-pressure opportunity to discover more about Sylvania.

 Does attending mean I'm joining the church?

 No. The class gives you the option to proceed with membership, but pursuing membership after the class is entirely optional.

 Also, if you would like to learn more about membership before our next 6-week Discover Sylvania class, just complete the form below and we’ll schedule a time for you to meet with a pastoral staff member and/or elder.